 Breakfast, Lunch—and Dinner Theater

 Inside the lodge, there’s both casual and fine dining—featuring fresh Alaskan seafood and the best wine list in the area—along with a specialty coffee shop.
-During the evenings, you have easy access to the Music of Denali Dinner Theater, a popular roadhouse-style dinner theater featuring the story of Mt.
-McKinley's first ascent.
-There are usually two showings a day, and if you’re interested, it’s a good idea to reserve a spot, since it tends to book up during peak season.
+During the evenings, you have easy access to the Music of Denali Dinner Theater, a popular roadhouse-style dinner theater featuring the story of Denali's first ascent.
+It’s a good idea to reserve a spot, since it tends to book up during peak season.